Maya Maron: Career

 Orly Silbersatz Banai shunts the task.
 The movie won audience approval as well as international and national critical acclaim appearing in numerous international film festivals.
 The movie won several awards including the Ophir Award for best picture, landing Maya with the best actress award.

 Between 2003 and 2004, she played several minor parts in the films She's Not 17 alongside Dalia Shimko and Campfire.
 In 2005 she again played the lead in a Sam Spiegel student movie dubbed Whatever It Takes (Be'einaim Atsumot), as the fragile and self-destructive partner in a lesbian relationship.

 In 2005, she was cast on the Betipul television series as a suicidal gymnast.
-She played the fiancee of the character played by Yehuda Levi in the crime series The Arbitrator ("Haborer"), and in 2009, she was cast in the lead role on the melodrama Weeping Susannah on HOT3.
+She played the fiancée of the character played by Yehuda Levi in the crime series The Arbitrator ("Haborer"), and in 2009, she was cast in the lead role on the melodrama Weeping Susannah on HOT3.

 In 2006 and 2007, her acting projects included a theatre role as Strophe in Phaedra's Love, Sarah Kane's modern take on the mythological tale of Phaedra and Hippolytus.

 In 2015, she featured in several episodes of the second series of Shtisel portraying Hadassah Levi, a painter.